portalkeeper/Portalpress/source/_posts/2013-05-22-interview-finny-on-gender-and-brilliance.markdown

 image: /images/6/finny.jpg
 post_type: text
 meta_description:
 story_intro: "<strong>THIS INTERVIEW WITH</strong> <a href='http://ellipticallydirect.com/'>Finny</a>, an artist, writer, and game-maker I met through the Internet, is about gender.
-I wanted to ask Finny about gender after reading <a href='http://ellipticallydirect.com/?p=581'>this essay</a>.
-It is hard to think about.
-But try it.
-Remember, it's all a game.
-Don't forget, it's all real."
+I wanted to ask Finny about gender after reading <a href='http://ellipticallydirect.com/?p=581'>this essay</a>."
 ---
 ***The Daily Portal:** Where do you think gender and other identity roles come from?
 What's the balance of innate feeling and social/environmental factors that gives rise to such identities?*